This Healthy Sweet Potato Casserole is made with a brown sugar pecan topping and it will sweeten up any Thanksgiving table.

 The pecan topping gives this casserole dish a little crunch and is the perfect combination of texture and flavor.
 Here’s what you need:

-How to Healthy Sweet Potato Casserole
+How to Make Healthy Sweet Potato Casserole

 Seriously, this has to be my all-time favorite casserole.
 Healthy sweet potato recipes are just our thing and we can’t wait for you to make this one!

-Step 1: Mashed Sweet Potatoes
+Step 1: Roast Sweet Potatoes